BryanCloudDev/NFTComponentCard/README.md

 ### Continued development

-I will definetely continue learning on how to use the position property.
+I will definetely continue learning on how to use the position property and avoid using relative units when possible for responsive content.

 ## Author